arcus/education_modules/demystifying_machine_learning/demystifying_machine_learning.md

 Explainable machine learning (also known as explainable AI) can be achieved by:

  * Using algorithms that are simpler and more intuitive (for example, using decision trees instead of neural networks)
- * Simulating the results of changing a single feature to measure how much that feature influences the prediction, and how
+ * Simulating the results of changing a single feature to measure how that feature influences the prediction
  * Using software or code libraries that can show the relative salience or weight of various features

 ### Another kind of bias